makinacorpus/mapbox-gl-path/README.md

 - featureCollection - GeoJSON.FeatureCollection<GeoJSON.Geometry> | undefined

 A feature can be type of Point or Linestring\
-Linestring can be a line between points or a dashed line
+Linestring can be a line between points or a phantom junction line

 Point